 In order to participate in the lipid-lowering trial of ALLHAT, participants must be eligible and enrolled in the antihypertensive trial.
 Participants with LDL-C between 120 and 189 mg/dl (between 100 and 129 mg/dl for trials with known CHD) and triglycerides less than or equal to 350 mg/dl at Visit 2 will be informed of their eligibility for the lipid-lowering trial and told to come in fasting for Visit 3.
 If they sign the Informed Consent to participate in this ALLHAT trial at Visit 3, the investigator will telephone the Clinical Trials Center and review the eligibility and exclusion criteria for the lipid-lowering trial.
 If the participant is eligible, the Clinical Trials Center will assign that participant to receive either pravastatin or usual care.
-Each participant randomized to take two each evening (a daily dose of 40 mg/day).
+Each participant randomized to receive pravastatin will be issued an appropriate supply of 20 mg tablets and instructed to take two each evening (a daily dose of 40 mg/day).
 (Alternatively, one 40 mg tablet each evening may be prescribed.)
 Participants assigned to usual care as well as those assigned to pravastatin will be advised to follow the NCEP Step I diet.
 A fasting lipoprotein profile will be obtained at this visit as a baseline for each randomized participant in this trial.